evanso931/Pong-Embedded-C/README.md

-# ELEC5620M Mini-Project Repository -  Pong
+# Pong - Embedded C

 Embedded C Project of the arcade game Pong for the DE1-SoC board